-Prediction markets put the probability at 16%: Russia x Ukraine Peace Parlay.
-Currently, markets see this as unlikely (16% YES).
-Russia is losing in Ukraine.
+Prediction markets put the probability at 6%: Russia x Ukraine Peace Parlay.
+Currently, markets see this as unlikely (6% YES).
+Polymarket’s existing Parlay Markets has already showed early demand.

-Polymarket prices this at 16c YES with $480K in volume.
+Polymarket prices this at 6c YES with $601K in volume.
 Moderate liquidity — use limit orders for positions above $1K to avoid moving the price.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.